The Perfect American: Act 2

-Andy Warhol approaches Roy to propose he include Walt in a series of painted portraits of American superstars.
+Andy Warhol approaches Roy to propose that he include Walt in a series of painted portraits of American superstars.
 Roy does not give him permission, but tells Warhol he will pass on the proposal to Walt.
 Warhol proclaims his love for Disney, "Tell Walt I love it and I love his work.
 Tell him that we are one and the same."